krebsni/obsidian-bible-tools/README.md

 - Create/Update Folder Index (Books) -> instead use new Bases
 - Properties (e.g. book number for base sorting)
-- Option to link Biblehub Interlinear at end of verse lines

 ## License